Databases A - Z

 Literary Reference Center (mobile)

-This resource consists of full-text literary journals and respected literary reference works.
-It also contains plot summaries, literary criticism, author biographies and interviews, and the full-text of thousands of poems and short stories.
-Research an author, novel, or poem for school or personal interest.
-Learn more about a literary movement for book discussions.
+This resource consists of full-text literary journals, literary reference works, plot summaries, literary criticism, author biographies and interviews, and the full-text of thousands of poems and short stories.

 Literature Criticism Online (mobile)

-This database provides digital access to multiple popular literary criticism series, including Nineteenth Century Literature Criticism, Twentieth-Century Literary Criticism, and Contemporary Literary Criticism.
-Literature Criticism Online allows easy access to criticism drawn from thousands of sources.
-It covers authors who lived from 1800 through 2009.
+This database provides easy access to multiple popular literary criticism series, including Nineteenth Century Literature Criticism, Twentieth-Century Literary Criticism, and Contemporary Literary Criticism, covering authors who lived from 1800 through 2009.
 Citations are provided for all entries.

 Newspaper Source (mobile)